openedx/edx-platform/docs/guides/studio_oauth.rst

 Enabling OAuth for Studio login
 ===============================

-Migration guide for edx.org (and anyone else following master) in converting Studio login to use OAuth.
+This is a migration guide for converting Studio login to use OAuth, for use in the Lilac to Maple upgrade.

-This is a temporary document for Arch-BOM.

 Background
 ----------

 As of Lilac, the Studio by default shares a session cookie with the LMS.
 This either forces Studio to be on a subdomain of the LMS or the LMS to set its session cookie on a wide domain, which exposes it to a potentially large number of subdomains.

-By setting up Studio to use LMS's OAuth2-based single-sign-on (SSO), the cookies (and domains) can be decoupled to improve both flexibility and security.
+Maple's configuration assumes that Studio will use LMS's OAuth2-based single-sign-on (SSO).
+This means that the cookies (and domains) can be decoupled to improve both flexibility and security.
+However, there are a few steps to take to finish this configuration (otherwise Studio logins will not work.)

 Migration
 ---------

-Most of the configuration is already in place, and Studio and LMS just need to be configured in each environment to enable the new flow.
-(Devstack and sandboxes will autoconfigure for OAuth.)

-Migration involves simultaneously enabling OAuth and separating the session cookies for LMS and Studio.
-This effectively causes a logout for Studio users, although they'll still be logged into LMS and aside from a brief disruption during the mixed-config interval they should not experience many problems.
+Studio and LMS need to be configured in each environment to enable the new flow, with the exception of devstack and sandboxes (which will autoconfigure for OAuth.)
+Migration involves enabling OAuth and separating the session cookies for LMS and Studio.
+The session cookie split will require Studio users to log in again.

-For each deployed environment (stage, production, etc.):
+Follow these steps for each deployed environment (stage, production, etc.):

 #.
 Register an SSO OAuth2 client in LMS: